 2 – New York

 - 2000 Price: $1.72 per gallon

 - 21-year increase: 78.82%

 Fuel in New York state has actually decreased since 2010 and is now 10 cents per gallon cheaper than it was 11 years ago, therefore it is perhaps unsurprising that they have seen one of the smallest 21-year increases of any state.
 In 2000 the average state price was $1.72 per gallon which has risen by 78.82% to cost $3.07 today.

 - 21-year increase: 79.14%

-Minnesota has seen a 79.14% increase in fuel prices over the past 21 years which is the third-lowest in the country.
-A gallon in Minnesota would have cost you $1.58 at the turn of the century compared to the $2.83 it costs now, furthermore Minnesota has gone from being the fourth most expensive state for fuel to the ninth cheapest in the same time.
+Minnesota has seen a 79.14% increase in gas prices over the past 21 years which is the third-lowest in the country.
+A gallon in Minnesota would have cost you $1.58 at the turn of the century compared to the $2.83 it costs now, furthermore Minnesota has gone from being the fourth most expensive state to the ninth cheapest in the same time.

-States with the biggest change in petrol prices
+States with the biggest change in gas prices

 1 – Oregon